A Boy Was Born: Music

 Britten displayed in the elaborate work his skill in composition and the handling of words.
 He composed six choral variations on the first four notes sung by the sopranos:

 Paul Spicer notes about the key: "Theoretically in D, the work, like most of Britten’s music, is as much modal as diatonic, though his modality bears little relationship to that of the English pastoralists—Vaughan Williams and the rest—who were then at their most influential."
 He mentions Alban Berg as a composer who influenced Britten's variation techniques such as augmentation and inversion of motifs.

 The first variation is in the form of a dialogue between Mary (women's voices) and the child (boys).
 Variation 2 tells of the Massacre of the Innocents with jerky rhythms, altering and distorting the original theme.
 In variation 3 a semi-chorus sings the text, "Jesu, as Thou art our saviour", punctuated four times by a boy (or boys) singing "Jesu" as a melisma.
 Variation 4, about the three kings, has the theme as a wordless background flow to the narrative, picturing a distant procession.
-Variation 5, set for upper voices only, opens with Rossetti's "In the Bleak Midwinter" sung by women's voices, whose parts 'clashing' in seconds suggest the cold while their descending phrases suggest the falling snow: against this, the boys choir sing an artlessly folk-like setting of the Corpus Christi Carol.
+Variation 5, set for upper voices only, opens with Christina Rossetti's "In the Bleak Midwinter" sung by women's voices, whose parts 'clashing' in seconds suggest the cold while their descending phrases suggest the falling snow: against this, the boys choir sings an artlessly folk-like setting of the Corpus Christi Carol.
 Variation 6 is in the form of a lively rondo, one of the most complex to perform as it divides into eight distinct voice parts, followed by a recollection of the earlier variations and final return of the original theme.

 The choral writing is demanding.
 Spicer points out that the boys' choir has to be a separate group but should be positioned not far from the mixed choir because of their intricate relationship.